Zamindars of Natore: Zamindars of Singra (North-eastern Region)

-One of the few Muslim zamindars in the region, at a time when the territories were mainly ruled by the Hindu raj families (Royal families), the Singra Zamindari family or Singranatore Zamindars were descended from former mansabdars as hereditary Mirzas; a cadet branch of the Imperial family of India, they descended from a perso-Turkic dynasty.
+One of the few Muslim zamindars in the region at a time when the territories were mainly ruled by the Hindu raj families (royal families), the Singra Zamindari family, or Singranatore Zamindars, were descended from former mansabdars as hereditary Mirzas; a cadet branch of the Imperial family of India, they descended from a Perso-Turkic dynasty.
 It is a common misconception that the family gets the name from their estates and land holdings in the upazila of Singra of Natore district, while in reality, they are named after both upazilas of Singra and Natore of the district in Rajshahi Division.

-During the fall of the Rajshahi Raj family, the clan gained considerable tracts of lands in their estates and functioned as vassal chiefs to the Maharajas of Dighapatia.
+During the fall of the Rajshahi Raj family, the clan gained considerable tracts of land in their estates and functioned as vassal chiefs to the Maharajas of Dighapatia.
 Due to their religion, they were favoured by the Administration of Islamic East Pakistan (1948–1971) and then Bangladesh.
-They wielded significant influence in the area and founded education institutions such as Gole Afroz College and Rahmat Iqbal College, as well as involvement in regional governance and politics.
+They wielded significant influence in the area and founded educational institutions such as Gole Afroz College and Rahmat Iqbal College, as well as being involved in regional governance and politics.